Duo Trust Monitor is a threat detection feature focused on surfacing valuable and actionable security events to Duo administrators.

 Application: The name of the Duo-protected application accessed.

-More Details: Click this link to view more detailed information and additional context regarding the access attempt and a timeline of access events surrounding the anomalistic one.
+More Details: Click this link to view more detailed information and additional context regarding the access attempt and a timeline of access events surrounding the surfaced anomalistic event.

 Process the new anomalous events by choosing a response, clicking either Mark as Suspicious or Dismiss Event from the security events dashboard or from the details of an individual event.
 When you process an event you'll be able to provide optional feedback as to why the event was suspicious or uninteresting, which will help the Duo Trust Monitor data science team improve the model going forward.